Research and Resources

-Inclusion Barnet won funding from Disability Research on Independent Living and Learning (DRILL) in order to learn more about peer support in April 2017.
+Inclusion Barnet won funding from Disability Research on Independent Living and Learning (DRILL) in order to learn more about mental health peer support in April 2017.
 Our research focused on finding out more about the organisational values, structures and practices that best supported the implementation of successful peer support programmes.
 To do this, we looked at how organisations manage peer support workers and services, and how the working environment can be organised to promote and enourage the best quality peer support possible.

 We worked alongside Inclusion London, Nottinghamshire Healthcare NHS Foundation Trust, Real Lives and Barnet Voice for Mental Health.
 It was one of the first projects to be awarded funding from the DRILL programme, which is a five-year scheme led by disabled people and funded by the Big Lottery Fund.

 The Inclusion Barnet Management Handbook is a free resource to support leaders of Deaf and Disabled People’s Organisation (DDPOs).
 The Management Handbook also offers managerial insight to any team leader.

 The Management Handbook is written by Aman Ahluwalia with Caroline Collier and Richard Banks.
 DDPOs from across London were consulted in the drafting of the handbook which focusses on the essential concepts that underpin many DDPOs such as the social model, independent living as well as being user-led and value-led.
 The handbook traces the history of DDPOs from their Civil Rights Movement roots and offers leaders information on concepts such as co-production, to include people in decisions that impact them, to help them form a value-led strategy, consider reasonable adjustments for team members and more.

 Cross Cutting Research